Spring Hill, Tennessee: Infrastructure

-Interstate 65 passes through the eastern part of the city, but the only exit currently within city limits is State Route 396.
-An interchange on the north side of the city at June Lake Boulevard is scheduled to open in June 2023.
-State Route 396, known locally as Saturn Parkway, provides an east-west freeway connection into the city with two exits before terminating at Beechcroft Road near the GM plant.
-U.S. Route 31 is the main north-south arterial through Spring Hill.
+Interstate 65 passes through the eastern part of the city.
+Two exits are within Spring Hill city limits.
+Exit 53 serves Tennessee State Route 396.
+Exit 55, at June Lake Blvd, opened on May 31, 2024, and serves the northern part of the city and Southern Williamson County.
+State Route 396, known locally as Saturn Parkway, provides an east–west freeway connection into the city with two exits before terminating at Beechcroft Road near the GM plant.
+U.S. Route 31 is the main north–south arterial through Spring Hill.
 It is alternatively called both Columbia Pike on the south side of town and Nashville Highway on the north side.
-State Route 247 is a major east-west road through the city.
+State Route 247 is a major east–west road through the city.

 Arts and culture

 Rippavilla Plantation, which is located at 5700 Main Street (US 31, Nashville Highway), offers educational activities and an annual corn maze among other attractions.
 The historic Battle of Spring Hill site is located off Kedron Road and is open for self-guided tours year round.

+Some scenes from the 1986 movie At Close Range, starring Sean Penn, Christopher Walken, and Kiefer Sutherland, were filmed in Spring Hill.